-Property tax records indicate the Charles H. Dole Residence was built in 1931, however according to a 1927 Sanborn Fire Insurance map it could have been built as early as 1927 (Figure 4).
+The earliest recorded rendering of the George T. Kluegel home is an outline of it on a Sanborn Fire Insurance map, which shows the footprint of the main house as extant in 1927 (Figure 4).
 It is a two-story Dutch Colonial Revival house with a rectangular plan shape on an east-west axis and a multi-planed, asphalt shingle roof.
 The house is wood-framed and built of wood; of double-wall construction; with the exterior walls clad in shiplap and wood shake siding.
 The roof is two-sided at the west end in the gambrel style, characterized by its two slopes on each side, the upper slope positioned at a shallow angle, with the lower slope having a much steeper pitch.
 At the east end the roof is hipped with a gablet, with short catslides and shed dormers on both its north and south gabled sides.
 Due to its location on a steep hillside within the Pacific Heights subdivision neighborhood, the west end of the building is set on posts and piers, and its east end on a lava rock and concrete foundation.
 While there are several entry points to the house, the main entrance doors are located on the south side.

 The 20,642 square-foot inverted flag-shaped property is located at the end of a long, hairpin-turn driveway that traverses past two other plots below Laukoa Place, which runs parallel and adjacent to Pacific Heights Road.
 Immediately south-east of and adjacent to the house is a low pitch gable roof rectangular-shaped four-vehicle carport, with wooden posts and concrete piers set on a north-south axis.
-It is open-sided on three sides, with a lava rock retaining wall of the neighboring property to the east also functioning as an enclosing wall at the rear of the carport.
-It is unclear if the carport was built when the main house was constructed, as original plans for the property have not been found.
-It's possible it was built as a separate structure in the early 1930's, since the main house doesn't have an accommodation for parking.
+It is open sided on three sides, with a lava rock retaining wall of the neighboring property to the east also functioning as an enclosing wall at the rear of the carport.
+It is unclear when the carport was constructed, as an outline of it isn't shown on the 1927 Sanborn map.
+It appears to have been built after the main house was constructed.

 To the south-west of the house, and directly across from the carport, is a single-story, low pitch gabled roof, bungalow vernacular dwelling with a roughly square-shaped layout sited on an east-west axis.
 City and County of Honolulu property tax records show that the bungalow was built in 1943.
 It is wood framed of single-wall construction, its exterior walls built of vertical wooden boards, with large overhanging eaves for protection from the rain and sun at its east and west sides.
 Due to its location on a steep hillside, the building rests on tall wooden posts set into concrete piers on its west side, and on similarly tall posts and piers on its north and south sides.
-Its east side also sits atop posts and piers, but the posts are shorter in height where the building sits at the top of the slope.
-Horizontal wooden slats help obscure the undercarriage of the bungalow, and this band of skirting surrounds the entire foundation, including an open-sided, shed roof, wooden porch on the east (mauka/mountain) side of the building.
-The homeowners explained that this porch (a wooden shed roof structure with wood rails, floorboards, and a gate) replaced a covered porch (a wooden shed roof structure with a wood gang-plank walkway leading to the kitchen door) that was destroyed by a felled tree during a storm within the past 4 years.